Wednesday, May 31, 2023

 Project Pioneer Wehner Family Display

 On 12 Aug 2023, the Wehners were one of two families honored by Ste.
 Genevieve Project Pioneer as part of Jour de Fete (Day of Celebration, see Wehner Family).
-The other family was he LeClere.
+The other family was the LeClere.
 Each of the two families had a display at the Ste.
 Genevieve Museum.
 Below are copies of three of the posters in the Wehner display.
 Since these posters are designed for 36-inch by 48-inch trifold poster boards, they are difficult to read here.

 The Wehner display was unbelievably successful.
 Even more so were the meetings between distant family members.
 Jour de Fete tuned out to be Jour de Wehners.